frederic-perez/AmE-dictionary/data/dictionary.md

 __glob__ _n_ :five::hammer: _A glob of spit._ _A glob of phlegm._ _A glob of chicken salad._ _The camel spat ropy globs at him._
 __globetrot__ _v_ (globetrotting) To travel often and widely, especially for sightseeing.
 __globetrotting__ _adj_ Traveling or involving travel to a lot of different countries.
+__glockenspiel__ _n_ A percussion instrument with a series of metal bars tuned to the chromatic scale and played with two light hammers. _Syn_ orchestral bells :es: carillón
 __gloom<sup>1</sup>__ _n_ :five::hammer: _She was hidden in the gloom._
 __gloom<sup>2</sup>__ _v_
 __gloomy__ _adj_ :two::hammer: _Winter is coming—but will the gloomiest forecasts come to pass?_